LA County sheriff's department calls video of deputy tackling woman 'disturbing,' opens inquiry – KION546

 The woman is heard yelling “I can’t breathe!” as the deputy is seen pepper-spraying her in the face.
 She screams, “I didn’t do nothin’!” and her husband repeatedly tells the other deputy that she has cancer.

-The sheriff’s department did not release the deputies’ names or other details, such as whether the couple was cited.
+The sheriff’s department did not release the deputies’ names or other details, such as what the citations were for.
 The department first referred a reporter to submit questions to an online media portal and then declined to provide additional information.

+Tom Yu, an attorney representing the deputy who tackled the woman, says his client took her “down to the ground due to her being resistant.”

+“Deputies are trained to take suspects who resist to the ground in order to gain compliance and to safely handcuff the suspect,” Yu said in an email on Wednesday.

 A protest was planned in Lancaster Wednesday evening by community groups to demand that the deputies be held accountable and be dismissed.